 When the weather changes outside, the amount of air pressure and humidity inside changes too.
-You’ll often hear of people getting a headache when a storm comes in; this is because the increase in barometric pressure pushing on their sinuses is giving them a headache.
+As you can see, a change in barometric pressure can give you a sinus headache.

-If reducing the humidity in your room lowers the air pressure, then a humidifier must make it worse then, right?
+So, if lower humidity in your room decreases the air pressure, then a humidifier must make it worse then, right?

-Any fast change in air pressure can cause a sinus headache.
 A brand new humidifier shouldn’t cause you to have a headache.
-If the humidity is too low– say around 10-18% –then your humidifier can help soften and unclog your sinuses.
+If the humidity is too low– say around 10-18% –then your humidifier can actually help soften and unclog your sinuses.
 If the humidifier runs too high or for too long, the high humidity cause headaches.

-Your sinuses use the air you breathe to help lubricate itself.
+Here are the facts: our sinuses use the air we breathe to lubricate themselves.
 Too much, and you invite dust, pollen, and mold.
 Too little, and your sinuses can’t process the mucus keeping itself protected.

 Have You Cleaned Your Humidifier Lately?